Arsenal's personality keeps Gunners on Liverpool's tail with Nottm Forest win - Premier League hits and misses

 This remains an awkward moment for these two clubs after both were dumped out of the FA Cup following disappointing home defeats on Saturday.
 For Fulham, there was the added blow of having missed out on a trip to Wembley after losing the Carabao Cup semi-final.

-Amid complaints about ticket prices, the bleak mood is shared by Tuesday's counterparts after the initial galvanising effect of four straight wins to Everton's 10-point deduction wore off over the festive period.
+Amid complaints about ticket prices, the bleak mood is shared by Tuesday's counterparts after the initial galvanising effect of four straight wins following Everton's 10-point deduction wore off over the festive period.

 Sean Dyche's side have now taken only two points from their last 15 in the Premier League.
-With Amadou Onana missing, the sight of Abdoulaye Doucoure back in training is extremely welcome.
+With Amadou Onana missing, Abdoulaye Doucoure's return to training is extremely welcome.

 Ben Grounds